meet-projects/Y1-Summer-Labs/12. Final Group Project/README.md

 ## Submission
-When you're done, make sure to submit the project with the `Submit` button on the top right.
+When you're done, make sure to submit the project in the submission link: https://forms.gle/vF3f1rhesun586bH8

 Congrats on finishing your first ever journey at MEET!
 This is only the beginning; embrace yourselves for the skills and aspects you will grow at, in the coming years at MEET.